ZeusWPI/SlotMachIIn/README.md

 # SlotMachIIn
 ## IMPORTANT
-Make sure to connect the ground of the arduino with the ground of the Raspberry Pi!
+Make sure to connect the ground of the Arduino with the ground of the Raspberry Pi!

 ## Files
-Arduino : file that runs on the arduino.
+Arduino : file that runs on the Arduino.
 PI : files that run on the Raspberry PI.

 ## What pins are used?